fbpx

 The Canadian Security Intelligence Service (CSIS) and the National Security Screening Division of the Canada Border Services Agency (CBSA) handle security screening, while the Royal Canadian Mounted Police (RCMP) conducts criminal record checks on behalf of IRCC.

-Applicants are advised to obtain police certificates for any countries they stayed in for over 6 months after turning 18.
+Applicants must obtain police certificates for any countries they stayed in for over 6 months after turning 18.
 The visa office initiates background verifications for the applicant’s family members living abroad.

 Medical examination:

 The applicant and dependent family members receive instructions for the medical examination.
-The medical officer’s opinions are regarded as external information.
-If an applicant or any family member is found medically inadmissible, the applicant is informed and provided an opportunity to make submissions.
+The applicant and dependent family members receive instructions for the medical examination.
+IRCC considers the medical officer’s opinions as external information.
+If an applicant or any family member is medically inadmissible, the applicant gets an opportunity to make another submission.

 The results of statutory requirements are valid as follows:

 – Criminal checks: No specific validity date.
-A new Canadian Police Information Centre (CPIC) check is recommended if one year has elapsed from the time of the criminal check, or whenever warranted.
+IRCC recommends a new Canadian Police Information Centre (CPIC) check after one year from the time of the criminal check.

 – Medical checks: The results from medical assessments remain valid for 12 months from the date of the examination.